opendaylight/docs/docs/user-guide/using-the-opendaylight-user-interface-(dlux).rst

     odl-l2switch-switch feature in Karaf.

-DLUX has other applications such as node, yang UI and those apps won’t show up, until you enable their features odl-dlux-node and odl-dlux-yangui respectively in the Karaf distribution.
+DLUX has other applications such as node, yang UI and those apps won’t show up, until you enable their features odl-dluxapps-nodes and odl-dluxapps-yangui respectively in the Karaf distribution.

 .. figure:: ./images/dlux-login.png
    :alt: DLUX Modules